ds-modules/curriculum-guide/_sources/README.md

 ## The Guide has Moved!

+Any changes should be made [here](https://github.com/berkeley-cdss/curriculum-guide).

-This guide is now located at [ds-modules.github.io/curriculum-guide](https://ds-modules.github.io/curriculum-guide).
+View the new guide at [https://curriculum-guide.datahub.berkeley.edu/](https://curriculum-guide.datahub.berkeley.edu/).

 ### What is this guide and who is it for?